staslebedenko/CognitiveServicesWorkshopUA/README.md

 	var config = SpeechTranslationConfig.FromSubscription("YourSubscriptionKey", "YourServiceRegion");
 ```

-4. Run(F5) console application, fix bugs and observe results.
+4. Run(F5) console application, fix bugs, and observe results.
 Update language configuration to the needed source.

-5. Now you need to send Speech to text results to your translator function.
+5. Now you need to send "Speech to text" results to your translator function.

-6. Now its time to broadcast tranlsation text to Azure function with help of the following code.
+6. Now its time to broadcast translation text to Azure function with the help of the following code.
 https://github.com/aspnet/AzureSignalR-samples/tree/master/samples/Management/Sig